lgpcappiello/lgpcappiello.github.io/index.md

 ## About

 As a college student, I went to six different colleges and universities, switched majors countless times, and finally graduated after five years.
 I started college wanting to be an opera singer and starred in a <a href="https://vimeo.com/32599888" target="_blank">condensed version of Leonard Bernstein's Trouble in Tahiti</a>.
 Later I spent a summer doing wildlife care at the <a href="https://highdesertmuseum.org/wildlife/" target="_blank">High Desert Museum in Central Oregon</a>.
-Eventually I graduated with a BS in Statistics.
+Eventually I landed in Statistics and went on to do my PhD in Applied Statistics at UC Riverside.
 Not every path from A to Z is a straight line. :)

 > "The best thing about being a statistician is that you get to play in everyone's backyard." - John Tukey

-I landed in statistics because I love solving puzzles and learning about everything (and talking to everyone).
+I ended up in statistics because I love solving puzzles and learning about everything (and talking to everyone).
 When I'm not working, I'm an enthusiastic tabletop gamer and I usually have several <a href="https://lgpcappiello.github.io/Crafting-Projects/">unfinished crafting projects</a> laying around.
 I also love animals and have a <a href="https://lgpcappiello.github.io/Meet-the-Rescues/">growing menagerie of rescues</a>.

 ### Curriculum Vitae
 My CV may be found <a href="https://lgpcappiello.github.io/CappielloCV.pdf" target="_blank">here</a> (last update: Jan-2023).